-It is sold in three ages: medium (60 days), sharp (9 months), and Special Reserve Extra Sharp (15 months), and is made in white and orange.
+It is made in white and orange varieties, and sold in three ages: medium (60 days), sharp (9 months), and Special Reserve Extra Sharp (15 months).

 Tillamook Cheese is made two miles north of Tillamook, Oregon on Highway 101 by the Tillamook County Creamery Association, a cooperative owned by farmers, and named after the town and county.